 1 Study Group 1

-Enabling environment for the development of telecommunications/ information and communication technologies

-– National telecommunication/ICT policy, regulatory, technical and strategy development which best enables countries to benefit from the impetus of telecommunications/ICTs, including infrastructure supportive of broadband services, cloud computing, network functions virtualization (NFV), consumer protection and future networks as an engine for sustainable growth
+[Enabling environment for meaningful connectivity for all]

+– National policy and regulatory aspects of broadband telecommunications/ICT development[, including for rural and remote areas]

-– Economic policies and methods of determining costs of services related to national telecommunications/ICTs, including facilitating the implementation of the digital economy
+– Economic [] / [aspects of] national telecommunications/ICTs, including facilitating the implementation of the digital economy [and provision of telecommunication/ICT services]

-– Access to telecommunications/ICTs for rural and remote areas
+– [Access to telecommunications/ICTs for rural and remote areas, including SIDS]

-– National policies, regulations and strategies for providing access to telecommunications/ICTs in rural and remote areas
+– [National policies, regulations and strategies for providing access to telecommunications/ICTs in rural and remote areas]

 – Access to telecommunication/ICT services by persons with disabilities and other persons with specific needs

+– Consumer [information,] protection, and rights [including especially youth, women and children]

-– Migration and adoption of digital broadcasting and implementation of new services.
+– Migration and adoption of digital technologies for broadcasting via different media.

 2 Study Group 2

-Information and communication technology services and applications for the promotion of sustainable development
+[Digital Transformation]

-– Services and applications supported by telecommunications/ICTs.
+– New services and applications supported by telecommunications/ICTs[, including m-services, eGov, E-agriculture, E-education, Technological Startups, e-health].

+– Challenges and prospects for developing countries in the access to cloud computing, OTTs, [Artificial Intelligence, big data,] Smart Cities and Communities and the Internet of Things.

 – Building confidence and security in the use of ICTs.